Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 the same side of the body.

-tracts, they are paralyzed on the corresponding side of the body.
-However, they
+tracts are injured, the patient is paralyzed on the corresponding side of the body.
+Fortunately, they

-can re-learn some crude, basic motions, just not fine movements.
+can re-learn some crude, basic motions, but not fine movements.
 This implies

 that the connections to these tracts are crucial for fine movement, and only